amaliatoutzi/61040-portfolio/assignments/assignment1.md

 # Project domains

 ## Overview
 This document outlines ten possible domains for exploration in my project.
-The bold domains are the ones I ended up choosing for further exploration.
+The underlined domains are the ones I ended up choosing for further exploration.

 ## <u>1.
 Personal healthcare management</u>
 ### handling everyday health routines and medicines